-Providing expert legal advice to assist you with navigating divorce
+Providing expert legal advice to assist you with navigating divorce after separation.

-Australia adopts a “no fault” divorce system.
+Australia adopts a “no fault” system.
 This means that the grounds for divorce is an irretrievable breakdown of marriage, which involves a 12-month separation with no likelihood of reconciliation.

-We understand that going through a divorce is one of life’s most stressful events.
+We understand that going through a separation is one of life’s most stressful events.
 It is our goal to support you throughout this difficult time and do everything we can to help you move on with your life.

 Book online now

 An Application for Divorce must be filed in the Federal Circuit Court.
 To apply for divorce, you must satisfy at least one of the below criteria:

 - You consider Australia to be your home and it is your intention to live in Australia indefinitely;